 OpenFabrics Alliance Expands Mission to Strengthen Its Support for Development of Advanced Network and Fabric Technologies

 LOS ANGELES, Calif. — July 18, 2018 —The OpenFabrics Alliance (OFA), an open source organization dedicated to the development of Advanced Network Software, has taken on a new mission to accelerate the development and adoption of advanced fabric technologies.
-This represents a significant expansion of its original mission from 2004, which was to facilitate the rapid adoption of an emerging network technology, known as the InfiniBand Architecture.
+This represents a significant expansion of its original mission from 2004, which was to facilitate the rapid adoption of an emerging network technology, known as the InfiniBand™ Architecture.
 The new mission is achieved by using the OFA’s proven methods and track record as a ‘prototype’ for success, but adds several important new elements.
 For example, the OFA plans to apply the same methods that successfully brought the Verbs API to prominence in the open source community to drive development of an expanded range of network software technologies.
-In addition the OFA is embarking on a program designed to accelerate network technology development by exploiting synergies among technical organizations working in adjacent fields.
+In addition, the OFA is embarking on a program designed to accelerate network technology development by exploiting synergies among technical organizations working in adjacent fields.
 The organization’s fundamental goals remain the same – to develop and support open source software to accelerate the development of network technologies, but its scope is broader than ever before.

 Advanced Networks Software – An Expanded View of Fabrics

 The OFA’s new mission now encompasses what it has aptly named Advanced Networks Software - ANS.
 ANS for fabrics is a suite of APIs and associated software components for high performance computing and enterprise data centers.
 It is focused on applications requiring efficient networks, storage connectivity and parallel computing.
 Key elements of ANS, and many of its derivatives are freely available through open source repositories.
-It is in use today in high performance computing, in enterprise data centers requiring highly efficient networks, in storage applications, the cloud, virtualized environments, and parallel computing.
+It is in use today in high performance computing, enterprise data centers requiring highly efficient networks, storage applications, the cloud, virtualized environments, and parallel computing.
 Advanced Networks Software is a suite of high performance APIs and associated software for current and future HPC, cloud and enterprise data centers.
 It is focused on applications requiring efficient networks, storage connectivity and parallel computing

 The OFA is actively developing and supporting the following fabric technologies: